 Further Reading: How to Quantify Your Resume: What Recruiters Look For (50+ Examples)

 When to keep adverbs on your resume

 Do adverbs ever belong on a resume?
 Sometimes — but only in specific circumstances.
 Adverbs that describe exactly how or when you did something are the exception to the rule.
 For example:

 What's the difference?
-These adverbs are specific and objective, which means they can actually help a hiring manager better understand what you accomplished.
+These adverbs are specific and objective, which means they can help a hiring manager understand exactly what you accomplished.

-There’s a lot to keep in mind when making your resume, and sometimes it helps to get another perspective.
+Not sure if an adverb belongs on your resume or not?
+Sometimes it helps to get another perspective.
 One easy way to do that is to run your resume through our free, fast assessment tool, Score My Resume, which uses AI to pick up on any areas that need work.